 How is a moving image captured in music?
 How does a melody evoke falling rain or the rustle of leaves in the wind?
 As a composer, I strive to paint a visual and emotional landscape with my music.
 Every musical choice—from writing a melody to selecting instruments, to establishing a rhythmic pattern—helps to tell a story or illuminate a picture, adding shading, color, and depth.
 To demonstrate how I transform moving imagery into a sonic language, I will share an excerpt from my opera-in-progress, entitled So Donia Speaks.
-With a libretto by the playwright Nahal Navidar, the opera is set in Tehran’s notorious Evin Prison, where journalists, artists, and activists are incarcerated without trial or legal recourse.
-The protagonist, Donia Moradi, is an Iranian-American travel writer falsely accused of espionage.
+With a libretto by the playwright Nahal Navidar, the opera follows the story of Donia, a travel-writer, to her father’s native country where she seeks to understand and connect with her paternal heritage.

 Below is an excerpt from Nahal’s libretto.
-In this aria, entitled “Footsteps,” Donia is in solitary confinement.
+In this aria, entitled “Footsteps,” Donia finds herself in a state of internal isolation as she is torn between two cultures.
 She dreams of the home she left behind:

 Rain falls pitter patter